calkan27/Pruning-filters-for-efficient-convnets-online/README.md

 ### Configuration

 Adjust the training settings such as epochs, batch size, learning rate, and the path for saving models in the args configuration in the parameter.py script.
+The improved implementation also supports Multi-GPU Training and Dynamic Clustering for filter pruning.

 ### Training the Network

-To train the network from scratch:
+To train the network from scratch on a single GPU or CPU:

 ```
 python main.py --train-flag --save-path /path/to/save/model

 ```

 ```